-- Facilitate open and transparent communication and consultation between Councillors, the Executive Team, managers and employees in defining aspects related to the identification, analysis, evaluation and treatment of strategic, operational and project risks Council is exposed to
+- Facilitate open and transparent communication and consultation between Council Representatives in defining aspects related to the identification, analysis, evaluation and treatment of strategic and operational risks to which Council is exposed;

-- Enhance corporate governance by promoting a structured and systematic approach to Council's decision-making processes
+- Enhance corporate governance by promoting a structured and systematic approach to Council’s corporate risk processes;

-- Promote a proactive and dynamic perspective in handling and monitoring emerging new risks
+- Promote a proactive and dynamic perspective in identifying, handling and monitoring emerging new risks; and

 Risk Management Process

-Throughout the process for managing risk, communication and consultation with all stakeholders will take place.
-A consultative team approach helps to appropriately establish the context, ensure the adequate identification of risks, bring together the expertise required for analysing and evaluating risks and secure endorsement and support for the treatment plan.
+Throughout the process for managing corporate risk, communication and consultation with relevant stakeholders will take place.
+A consultative approach can help to appropriately establish the context, ensure the adequate identification of corporate risks, bring together expertise required for analysing and evaluating corporate risks and secure endorsement / support for treatment.

 Establish the context

 Potential risks that need to be managed are identified.
-The sources of risk, areas of impact, events and change in circumstances, their causes and potential consequences are to be identified for the purpose of generating a comprehensive list of risks that may have a major influence in the creation of opportunities or prevent the achievement of Council's strategic priorities, operational goals and objectives.
+The sources of risk, areas of impact, events and change in circumstances, their causes and potential consequences are to be identified for the purpose of generating a comprehensive list of risks that may have a major influence in the creation of opportunities or prevent the achievement of Council’s strategic priorities, operational goals and objectives.
 Current and relevant information is essential in identifying risks.